TheElegantCoding/eslint-config-elegant-coding/.github/readme.md

     // This line specifies a file to ignore from linting.
     // In this case, 'postcss.config.cjs' will not be processed by ESLint.
     ignore: [ 'postcss.config.cjs' ],

-    // This line enables ESLint rules for accessibility in JSX code.
-    jsxA11y: true,

     // This line enables ESLint rules for stylistic concerns in your code.
     stylistic: true,